typesupply/opentype-cookbook/readme.md

 ## Subscript

+The subs feature is for subscript forms.

     feature subs {
         sub @figures' by @figuresSubscript;
     } subs;

 ## Figures

+If your font only includes one figure style, you don't need to do anything.
+If you do have more than one, you have to do some awkward things due to some odd behaviors in various applications.
+First off, it's best to define a feature for your default figures even though it will never be used.
+For example, in the demo font the default figures are lining and there are old style figures as alternates.
+First up we need to define the lining figures feature (lnum) even though it will never actually be used.
+Then we define the old style feature (onum).

     feature lnum {
         sub @figuresOldStyle by @figures;
     } lnum;

     feature onum {
         sub @figures by @figuresOldStyle;
     } onum;

+Likewise, if your default figures are proportional and you have tabular alternates, you need to define the proportional figures feature (pnum) and then define the tabular figures feature (tnum).

     feature pnum {
         sub @figuresTabular by @figures;
         sub @figuresOldStyleTabular by @figuresOldStyle;
     } pnum;

     feature tnum {
         sub @figures by @figuresTabular;